lesserkuma/FlashGBX/README.md

 - Made some messages suppressible (stored in config.ini)
 - Added detection of ungraceful device disconnects when starting a new task, with optional automatic reconnect
 - First public beta release

+### v0.8β (2020-10-03)

+- Added support for the DIY cart with AM29F016/AM29F016B with AUDIO as WE *(thanks AndehX)*
+- Renamed `VIN` to `AUDIO` in config files and the command line switch `--resetconfig` to `--reset`
+- Added experimental support for GBxCart RW revisions other than v1.3 and fixed a crash when connecting to unknown revisions of the GBxCart RW
+- The app is now available as a package and can be installed directly through *pip* *(thanks JFox)*
+- Changed the way configuration files are stored (for details call with `--help` command line switch)
+- Added the option to write an automatically trimmed ROM file which can reduce flashing time, especially in Game Boy Advance mode (note that not all ROMs can be trimmed)
+- When dumping a flash cartridge that has been flashed with a trimmed ROM, the ROM will be fixed so checksums will still match up (can be disabled for debugging by adding `_notrimfix` to the file name)
+- Added a button that opens a file browser to the currently used config directory for easy access
+- Added the option to erase/wipe the save data on a cartridge
+- Rearranged some buttons on the main window so that the newly added button popup menus don’t block anything
+- Improved the database for Game Boy Advance titles (now detects SRAM_F_V### save types properly)
+- Rewrote some of the save data handling for Game Boy Advance cartridges to speed transfers up a bit
+- Fixed a couple of instability issues that used to caused timeouts on macOS *(thanks julgr)*
+- Confirmed support for SD007_48BALL_64M_V5 with 29DL163BD-90 *(thanks julgr)*
+- Added an option for flashing at 5V for a few flash cartridge types that sometimes require this; if you think your cartridge is affected, you can add `"voltage_variants":true,` to the config file
+- Fixed support for Windows 7 when using pre-compiled exe file packages
+- Reduced size and decompression time of the pre-compiled exe file packages by excluding unnecessary DLL files
+- Fixed a timing issue that could sometimes cause a loss of save data when hot-swapping Game Boy cartridges
+- Added some warnings that help with troubleshooting, for example that manually setting the feature box to a MBC5 option may be necessary for a clean dump when dumping ROMs from flash cartridges
+- Added taskbar progress visualization on Windows systems